typegoose/typegoose/github-page/_docs/decorators/hooks.md

 ## @post

 `@post<T>(name: string | string[] | regexp | regexp[], method: () => any)` is used to set Post-Hooks
-  `@post` supports to use an array of method names for comfort (this is not mongoose-native)
+- `@post` supports the use of an array of method names for comfort (this is not mongoose-native)

 Example: